 If your vagina has a lot of biofilm, symptoms may disappear temporarily as the treatments kill bacteria, but there are always more hiding under the safety of the biofilm, so BV returns, whether in a day or a week or a month.

-Remember, your symptoms will depend largely on what bacteria you have present.
+Your symptoms will depend largely on what bacteria you have present.
+Not all BV is the same.

 For example, a G. vaginalis dominant vaginal microbiome is likely to have a fishy odour, and watery, grey discharge without inflammation.
 Add Prevotella or Ureaplasma, and you may start getting inflammation.

-Meanwhile, an E. coli dominant vagina is likely to be inflamed, burn, and have yellow-green discharge.
+Meanwhile, in aerobic vaginitis (AV), an E. coli dominant vagina is likely to be inflamed, burn, and have yellow-green discharge.

-Every country does BV diagnosis a little bit differently, but the main method (somewhat useful but now outdated compared to a comprehensive vaginal microbiome test), is a culture: growing bacteria on a petri dish to determine the dominant growth of bacteria or yeast.
+Every country does BV diagnosis a little bit differently, but the main method is a culture.
+Cultures are barely useful and now outdated compared to a comprehensive vaginal microbiome test).

 A lab culture is the process of taking a vaginal fluid sample, sending it to the lab, and seeing which bacteria or fungi grow over a set period of time, say 12 or 24 hours.